-- ✓ We will be able to see that the children know more and remember more in Art through evidence in their learning journals, in high quality art work displayed around the school and pupil voice.
+- ✓ We will be able to see that the children know more and remember in Art through evidence in their learning journals, in high quality art work displayed around the school and pupil voice.
 We will also see they are able to recall prior learning and apply it.
 Children will then start their next year of learning with the necessary skills and knowledge to build upon. - ✓ Learning Journals and Tapestry show a record of a variety of different art opportunities for children building on a progression of skills.
-Classrooms and displays showcase the children's artwork in a variety of ways. - ✓ Children are confident to talk about their artwork, what they have done and any techniques they have used.
+Classrooms and displays showcase the children's art work in a variety of ways. - ✓ Children are confident to talk about their artwork, what they have done and any techniques they have used. - ✓ Each term a specialist Art Teacher supports teachers in their professional development and works with groups of children across the school to produce art work.